Twometer/Mycraft/README.md

 # Mycraft

-With Mycraft, you can finally join any PC Minecraft server using your phone.
-Want to play with your friends but don't have a computer at hand?
-No problem.
+Mycraft enables you to finally use your phone to play on any Minecraft 1.8 Java Edition server.
+Want to play with your friends but don't have your PC with you?
+This app got you covered.

-You might just experience some difficulties when you try to PvP desktop players...

-# What is it
-Mycraft is a free and open-source Minecraft 1.8 Client for Android written in C++
+## Legal
+I am not associated with Mojang in any way.
+This is a completely unofficial client for Minecraft 1.8 based on the wiki.vg protocol documentation.